Swayam26262/WriteFlow/README.md

 - Generate a JWT secret: `node -e "console.log(require('crypto').randomBytes(64).toString('hex'))"`
 - Or run: `node scripts/generate-secret.js`

-Notes:
-- `setup-env.md` contains a minimal env walkthrough as well.

 ### 3) Initialize the database
 Use the SQL scripts in `scripts/` (run in order):